basho/cache_proxy_ee/README.md

       -i, --stats-interval=N : set stats aggregation interval in msec (default: 30000 msec) -p, --pid-file=S       : set pid file (default: off) -m, --mbuf-size=N      : set size of mbuf chunk in bytes (default: 16384 bytes)

+    nutcracker admin is an embedded admin tool, run 'nutcracker admin' for details

 ## Configuration ##
 BDP Cache Proxy can be configured through a YAML file specified by the -c or --conf-file